 A two-thirds majority vote of the Full Members, excluding vacancies.

 Interpretation

-All reference to currencies within this document shall refer to such values of the Canadian Dollar (CAD) in the year within which any relevant transcations or agreements have been bound by or to the Corporation.
+All reference to currencies within this document shall refer to such values of the Canadian Dollar (CAD) in the year within which any relevant transactions or agreements have been bound by or to the Corporation.

-Passes by the Board of Directors and sealed with the Corporate Seal this 30th day of July, A.D.
-2001.

-____________________________________ _________________________________________

-President Secretary